It wouldn’t do

 it becomes a little weightless,

-elevating those who surround her,
+those who surround her, elevating

-and endows on the air the traces
+endowing on the air the traces

-of lightning that the water chases,
+of lightning the the water chases,

-the flash of flame which dances
+the flash of flame that dances

 in splashes on the water’s faces

-down the dips and rippling places
+down the dips and rippling places,

-makes electric that air with luster
+makes electric that air with luster;

 her voice is joy and life recovered.